 In 2018, bitumen produced in Vega provided approximately 25% of the bitumen requirement in Romania.

 Finished products obtained: bitumen (road bitumen, bitumen for membranes, modified with polymers), primer (used for the protection of buried metal pipes), liquid fuels (light liquid fuel type 3, Rompetrol Calor Economic type 3, fuel oil type 40/45).

 Figures that matter

-Read more about the results for H1 2019.
+Read more about the financial and operational results in Q1 2020.

-Read more about the results for H1 2019.
+Read more about the financial and operational results in 2019.

 Vega, a living history of the Romanian refining industry

 With Titu Maiorescu as Member in the Board of Directors, Vega Ploiesti started with a production capacity 200,000 tons of crude oil per year.
 When the refinery was designed in 1905, the particulars of the land were factored in, meaning gravity or natural fall was used to the arrangement of the crude oil tanks and the processing plants.

 However, a genuinely outstanding innovation came from the “father” of the refinery, Eng.
 PhD Lazar Edeleanu, who developed the base process for manufacturing of high-quality oils in Vega.

 World War I